Carnival: France

-Germany, Switzerland, and Austria
+Germany and Austria

 Germany

 The earliest written record of Carnival in Germany was in 1296 in Speyer.
 The first worldwide Carnival parade took place in Cologne in 1823.
 The most active Carnival week begins on the Thursday before Ash Wednesday, with parades during the weekend, and finishes the night before Ash Wednesday, with the main festivities occurring around Rosenmontag (Rose Monday).
 This time is also called the "Fifth Season".
 Shrove Tuesday, called Fastnacht or Veilchendienstag, is celebrated in some cities.

 Parties feature self-made and more fanciful costumes and occasional masks.
 The parties become more exuberant as the weeks progress and peak after New Year, in January and February.
 The final Tuesday features all-night parties, dancing, hugging, and smooching.
 Some parties are for all, some for women only and some for children.
 Fasnachtsküchle (similar to Kreppel or donuts) are the traditional Fasching food and are baked or fried.

 In Germany, Rheinischer Karnival and Schwäbische Fastnacht are distinct; first is less formal and more political, second is much more traditional.